SpatialUMN/LinearHotspot-Java/README.md

 ### Download and Run
 [How to import a GitHub project into Eclipse](https://github.com/collab-uniba/socialcde4eclipse/wiki/How-to-import-a-GitHub-project-into-Eclipse)

+After import project into Eclipse, find the [RunLinear.java]() file, change line 5, 6 and 7.
+Set the nodePath, edgePath and activityPath to your data file, and run RunLinear.java file

 ## Code Explanation
 [Java class diagram](https://github.com/SpatialUMN/LinearHotspot-Java/wiki/Java-Class-Diagram) can help you understand the code structure.